trisDeveloper/focusty/README.md

 # Focusty 🚀

-> [!WARNING]
+> [!TIP]
-> This application is currently under active development and may not be secure for handling sensitive information.
-Please refrain from using sensitive data until further notice.
+> This application is actively in development.
+While additional security measures have been added, Focusty is still not intended for handling sensitive data in production.

-Focusty is a full-stack productivity application meticulously crafted with Vue, Vite, Python and Django.
-It seamlessly integrates Pomodoro focus techniques, advanced task management, and insightful analytics for individuals striving for peak productivity.
+Focusty is a full-stack productivity app built with Vue, Vite, Python, and Django, integrating Pomodoro techniques, advanced task management, and insightful analytics for anyone aiming for peak productivity.

 ## Features 🛠️